 The elf with a slight hiccup said, “Tornado blew down the warehouse.
 But don’t worry, Johnny and Friedo took teams to Missouri and South Dakota to gather the packages.

 “Come on Holmes, you ever been in a tornado?
 It blew our inventory several states away, but we are on it.
 They will be here in time.”

-Charlie heard a commotion and looked over to see Johnny and Friedo waving truckloads of gifts into Santa’s workshop.
-Elves rush over to help them unload.
-Meanwhile, Carlos and Marcello arrive with the new sleigh.
-The fuzzy dice on the rearview mirror of Santa’s new sleigh did not go unnoticed by Charlie as he fumbled for aspirin trying to calm down before he killed every elf each time they opened their mouth.
+Commotion caused Charlie to look over and see Chico and Friedo waving truckloads of gifts into Santa’s workshop.
+Elves rushed over to help them unload.
+Meanwhile, Carlos and Marcello arrived with the new sleigh.
+The fuzzy dice on the rearview mirror of Santa’s did not go unnoticed by Charlie as he fumbled for aspirin trying to calm his nerves before he killed every elf each time they opened their mouth.

-Santa walked in to oversee the last minute preparations.
+Santa walked in to oversee last minute preparations.
 “Looks like everything is going smoothly, eh Charlie?”

 Charlie staired at Santa’s new outfit in disbelief.
 The elves didn’t mention the twinkling LED lights that advertised “Santa is Coming to Town” or the Elton John looking 1972 sunglasses and platform boots.

 “Uh Santa?”
 Charlie mumbled.